Nathan03nable/sem/use-cases/use-case5.md

 6. User extracts information for the top N populated capital cities in a region where N is provided by the user.

-7.User provides report to organisation.
+7. User provides report to organisation.

 **EXTENSIONS**